nginxinc/NGINX-Demos/packer-terraform-all-active-nginx-plus-lb/README.md

 ## Setup

 1. [Install](https://www.packer.io/intro/getting-started/install.html) Packer.
-    * This solution was developed using Packer v1.0.4 and as such might not work if a different version of Packer is employed.
+    * This solution was developed using **Packer v1.0.4** and as such might not work if a different version of Packer is employed.
 We will strive to update the code if any breaking changes are introduced in a future release of Packer.
 2. [Install](https://www.terraform.io/intro/getting-started/install.html) Terraform.
-    * This solution was developed using Terraform v0.10.2 and as such might not work if a different version of Terraform is employed.
+    * This solution was developed using **Terraform v0.10.2** and as such might not work if a different version of Terraform is employed.
 We will strive to update the code if any breaking changes are introduced in a future release of Terraform.
 3. [Create](https://cloud.google.com/) a Google Cloud account.
 4. [Create](https://cloud.google.com/resource-manager/docs/creating-managing-projects) a Google Cloud project.
 5. [Download](https://www.terraform.io/docs/providers/google/index.html) the corresponding credentials for the previously created project.
 Terraform has a good [guide](https://www.terraform.io/docs/providers/google/index.html) on how to do this.
 You will need to wait until the Compute Engine has initialized before you are able to download the default account credentials.
-Copy and rename the credentials to `~/.gcloud/gcloud_credentials.json`
+Copy and rename the credentials to `~/.gcloud/gcloud_credentials.json`.
 6. [Install](https://cloud.google.com/sdk/downloads) the Google Cloud SDK.
 7. [Install](https://cloud.google.com/sdk/docs/managing-components) the Google Cloud SDK beta commands.
-8. Clone this repository
+8. [Clone or download](https://github.com/nginxinc/NGINX-Demos/tree/master/packer-terraform-all-active-nginx-plus-lb) the files in the Packer Terraform All Active Nginx Plus LB folder in the NGINX Demos GitHub repo.
 9. Change the variables in `variables.tf` and `packer.json` to include your project id, the region/zone of your project, the desired machine type for your instances, and the Gcloud credentials file path.
 10. Copy your NGINX Plus crt and key into the `packer/certs` subfolder.
-11. Open a terminal, navigate to this repository's location, and run `./setup.sh`.
+11. Open a terminal, navigate to the location where you cloned the repository, and run `./setup.sh`.
 12. To test the autoscaling features, install [wrk](https://github.com/wg/wrk) and run `wrk -t12 -c400 -d30s http://$static_external_ip` where `$static_external_ip` is the output of the Terraform script.
 13. If you want to see a nice graph representation of the Terraform dependencies install the [Graphviz software](http://www.graphviz.org/) and run `terraform graph | dot -Tpng > graph.png`.
-14. Once you're done with the demo and/or you want to delete the Google Cloud environment you've just created run `./cleanup.sh`
+14. Once you're done with the demo and/or you want to delete the Google Cloud environment you've just created run `./cleanup.sh`.

 ## Code Structure